 3. Cetaphil Daily Facial Cleanser

 Designed specifically for combination, oily and normal skin, this formula removes dirt and oil on the surface of the skin without leaving it dry or tight.
 It is not irritating and will not clog the pores, but instead, its low lathering formula has been created for use on all skin types without leaving residues to irritate the skin.
 Hypoallergenic and non-comedogenic, this gentle product can be used every day to guard against acne.
 This might even be the best acne face wash on the market.

 4. Aveeno Clear Complexion

-A gentle, foaming facial cleaner, this product from Aveeno prevents and treats breakouts and blemishes without drying the skin.
+A gentle, foaming facial cleaner, this product from Aveeno prevents and treats breakouts and blemishes without drying your face.
 Rich in moisture and made from soy, this formula improves the skin’s texture and tone visibly to make it healthier looking.
 Free from oil, non-comedogenic, gentle and hypoallergenic, it can be used every day.
 Soy has been a part of traditional Chinese treatments for centuries and is known to improve skin discolouration and blotchiness.
-This cleanser transforms uneven, dull skin into radiant bright skin.
+This acne cleanser transforms uneven, dull skin into radiant bright skin.

 5. Facial Wash By Christina Moss Naturals

-Ideal for those with sensitive skin, this facial wash is made with no harmful chemicals to improve the condition of your pores and skin.
-Useful for every skin type it is hypoallergenic, effective and concentrated to cleanse the skin thoroughly and gently without drying, stripping or leaving residue.
+Ideal for those with sensitive skin, this facial acne wash is made with no harmful chemicals to improve the condition of your pores and skin.
+Useful for every skin type it is hypoallergenic, effective and concentrated to cleanse the face thoroughly and gently without drying, stripping or leaving residue.
 Economical to use, it requires only a tiny amount to clean the whole face and can be used by men and women alike.
 This product uses only 100% organic and natural ingredients and its freshness and purity is guaranteed for six months following purchase.

 6. Dr Song Benzoyl Peroxide